Blank & Jones

-Blank & Jones are a German electronic music duo, consisting of the members Jan Pieter Blank (born June 15, 1971), known as Piet Blank; René Runge (born June 27, 1968), better known as DJ Jaspa Jones; and the producer Andy Kaufhold (N*D*K) (born December 17, 1969).
+Blank & Jones are a German electronic music duo, consisting of Jan Pieter Blank (born June 15, 1971), known as Piet Blank; René Runge (born June 27, 1968), better known as DJ Jaspa Jones; and the producer Andy Kaufhold (N*D*K) (born December 17, 1969).
 They have released twelve albums and more than two dozen singles since their first single release "Sunrise" in 1997.

 History

 Piet Blank, who became interested in music after purchasing his first record "Kids in America" by Kim Wilde, had his first experience spinning a record on a turntable at age 16.
 René Runge, who resides in Düsseldorf and who is better known as Jaspa Jones, had his first experience as a DJ at age 19.
 Together with help from Andy Kaufhold, they formed the trance production team Piet Blank & Jaspa Jones (which would later become simply Blank & Jones) after meeting at the Popkomm music conference.

 Even though they had been together for a few years, they did not release their first single, "Sunrise", until 1997.
 Their first album, In the Mix, was a studio production that came out in 1999.
-As of 2008, thirteen of their singles have made it into the German Top 50, and three into the Top 20.
-Each album made the Top 50, including two which reached the Top Ten.
+As of 2008, thirteen of their singles have made it into the German top 50, and three into the top 20.
+Each album made the top 50, including two which reached the top ten.

-Blank & Jones have teamed up with Robert Smith from The Cure, Anne Clark, Sarah McLachlan, Claudia Brücken from (Propaganda), Pet Shop Boys, and Delerium.
-They have also contributed to the Café del Mar compilation series and produced their own chill-out albums, Relax, Relax (Edition 2), Relax (Edition 3), Relax (Edition 4), Relax (Edition 5), Relax (Edition 6) and Relax (Edition 7).
+Blank & Jones have teamed up with Robert Smith from the Cure, Anne Clark, Sarah McLachlan, Claudia Brücken from (Propaganda), Pet Shop Boys, and Delerium.
+They have also contributed to the Café del Mar compilation series and produced their own chill-out albums, the 15 editions of the Relax series.

-They released a single entitled "Miracle Cure" on May 30, 2008, off their new studio album The Logic of Pleasure which is a collaboration with New Order's frontman Bernard Sumner.
-This collaboration was realised with the help of renowned Berlin based record producer Mark Reeder who is a long term friend of Sumner's.
+They released a single entitled "Miracle Cure" on May 30, 2008, off their studio album The Logic of Pleasure which is a collaboration with New Order's frontman Bernard Sumner.
+This collaboration was realised with the help of Berlin-based record producer Mark Reeder who is a long term friend of Sumner's.
 Blank & Jones invited Reeder to remix "Miracle Cure" and this in turn, brought about their collaboration with him and a new project was conceived.
-This resulted in Reeder completely reworking most of the Blank & Jones vocal tracks for the successful and highly acclaimed 2009 album "Reordered".
+This resulted in Reeder completely reworking most of the Blank & Jones vocal tracks for the successful and highly acclaimed 2009 album Reordered.

-In 2012, they produced a new album for the German 80's superstar Sandra called Stay in Touch.
+In 2012, they produced a new album for German singer Sandra titled Stay in Touch.